-What is a Part 15 Device?
+What is a Part 15B Device?

 Understanding Part 15b Radiation Types

-When you connect to wifi or call a friend, your phone is acting as an intentional radiator.
+When you connect to a Wi-Fi network or call a friend, your phone or other device is acting as an intentional radiator.
 However, that same phone is also an unintentional radiator any time that it’s on.

 What defines unintentional radiation and separates it from incidental radiation is that the output is key to the device functioning, but is not supposed to affect other devices.

 Incidental radiation is a type of latent EMI that isn’t relevant to the operation of the device that produces it.
-In this case, the RF output of the device is purely accidental.
+In this case, the radio frequency output of the device is purely accidental.